Rahmenordnung/project-M/README.md

 - THE HOME PAGE (index.html): that also contains a small resumee of the page and some images on a slider.

-- LIBRARY(index.html) which has  a section of videos in a bootsrap grid table with an aside collapsible that has short information about each characters of the The Simspon Family
+- LIBRARY(index.html) which has  a section of videos in a bootsrap grid table with an aside collapsible that has short information about each characters of the The Simpsons Family

-- CONCERTS AND GIGS contains some audio file of each character , and a songs that make all together "a concert" with the voices of The Simpsons , also there is an aside text that contains an extract of the latest news surounding The Simpsons
+- CONCERTS AND GIGS contains some emblematic audio file of each character, that make all together "a concert" with the voices of characters, also there is an aside text that contains an extract of the latest news surounding The Simpsons

 - ITCHY AND SCRATCY GAZETTE is a page dedicated to the latest news and rumos that suround the Simpsons family